Sina247/Team-Members-Slider/README.md

 # 👥 Team Members Slider

-A customizable and elegant slider component to showcase your team members or contributors using stylish cards with a "View More" button.
+A customizable and elegant slider component to showcase your team members or contributors using stylish cards with a view more button.
 Perfect for portfolios, company websites and various projects.

 ---